 Everyone is an individual with a unique genetic composition, and I take this into account.
 Sometimes data from a companies such as 23andme is useful to my process, allowing me to see if there are a few known mutations that could influence your health.

-My goal, my job, and my purpose here is to help you solve your health problem — or, at the least, provide moderate improvement.
+My goal, my job, and my purpose here is to help you work with your health care provider to solve your health problem — or, at the least, help provide moderate improvement.
 I want you happy and functioning!
-But if I cannot achieve at a basic level what we set out to, I will offer a partial to full refund.
+But if I cannot achieve at a basic level what we set out to, I will offer a partial to full refund at my discretion.